-Data Collection Time Frame/Cycle: Employing a mini-lab setting, data is typically collected within a week during a three to four-night session.
-Discrete choice tests conducted via in-person intercepts at retailer locations can take longer than a week.
+Data Collection Time Frame/Cycle:

+Employing a mini-lab setting, data is typically collected within a week during a three to fournight session.
+Discrete choice tests conducted via in-person intercepts at retailer locations or via internet-based surveys can take longer than a week, depending on the sample size involved.

 Data Limitations: All data is self-reported by the respondents.